mohamedAbdelaleem/Bank-Machine-Sysetm/README.md

 # Bank-Machine-Sysetm
 Low-level system design of a Bank machine system that provides customers with banking services.

+### - designed the system and created the UML class diagram.
+### - implemented some common design patterns to make the system more flexible.

 ## Requirements

 - Customers can have multiple credit cards